07 Jan 2017

-- Only trained doctors, nurse prescribers and dentists should provide non-surgical cosmetic treatments such as ”botox” says new legislation – produced following a clamp down on the industry.
+Only trained doctors, nurse prescribers and dentists should provide non-surgical cosmetic treatments such as ”Botox” says new legislation – which was produced following a clamp down on the industry.

-- Currently people such as beauticians with no medical training are administering anti-wrinkle injections, even though it is a potent neurotoxin and they are not a prescriber.
-Beware of anybody taking part in this!!
+Currently people, such as beauticians, with no medical training are administering anti-wrinkle injections, even though it is a potent neurotoxin and they are not a prescriber.

-- Not all nurses are prescribers!
-Using botox safely you are best advised to work with a doctor, dentist or nurse prescriber for treatment.
-Botox is a prescriptive drug so if you go to a nurse who cannot prescribe directly, you should be seen by the prescriber on a regular basis too!
+Not all nurses are prescribers!
+In order to use “Botox” safely, you are best advised to work with a doctor, dentist or nurse prescriber for treatment.
+“Botox” is a prescriptive drug so if you go to a nurse who cannot prescribe directly, you should be seen by the prescriber on a regular basis too!

-- Botox comes as a dried powder that must be kept refrigerated.
-The vial contains either 50 or 100 units.
-It is reconstituted in normal saline prior to your treatment.
-There is no set volume of saline that is used.
-It is up to the individual provider.
-Different clinics use different dilutions, all of which are potentially valid.
-There are pros and cons for using different dilutions, but the key is really how many UNITS are being injected into an area, not how many cc’s or vials.
-Potentially, you could be charged for a vial which has been diluted with less units of “botox”?
+- “Botox” comes as a dried powder that must be kept refrigerated.
+There is no set volume of saline that is used, it is up to the individual provider.
+Therefore, different clinics use different dilutions, all of which are potentially valid.
+But, the key is really how many UNITS are being injected into an area and not how many cc’s or vials.
 Beware of unscrupulous practitioners where you are getting less value for your money!